 Transcripts for the interviews are coming soon, as well as the full interviews with Tai Simpson and Pete Wilson.

-Jamie Pinkham, Nez Perce tribal member and Principal Deputy Assistant Secretary of the Army for Civil Works, talks about the importance of the Redheart Memorial.
+Jaime Pinkham, Nez Perce tribal member and Principal Deputy Assistant Secretary of the Army for Civil Works, talks about the importance of the Redheart Memorial.

 Former Vancouver Mayor Royce Pollard speaks about his role in the Redheart Memorial.